-The SCC Delivery Manager allows the creation of “persistent” delivery commands.
-These delivery commands monitor selected MediaServer libraries for files matching certain criteria, and if a match is made they are marked for automatic delivery to the destination configured within the command.
+The SCC Delivery Manager allows the creation of "persistent" delivery commands.
+These delivery commands monitor selected SCC libraries for files matching certain criteria, and if a match is made they are marked for automatic delivery to the destination configured within the command.

-The Delivery Module enables the SCC MediaFactory ServerOps channel type, which performs real-time, user-scripted, server-side operations on objects contained in an SCC MediaServer database.
+The SCC Delivery Module enables the SCC MediaFactory ServerOps channel type, which performs real-time, user-scripted, server-side operations on objects contained in an SCC database.
 These operations can be performed immediately after insertion or modification, or can be scheduled to execute at any time of the day and on any days of the week.